-This 1 Hour Pepperoni Pizza recipe is so easy to make and the quickest pizza recipe I’ve ever used.
+This 1 Hour Pepperoni Pizza recipe is so easy to make and the quickest pizza dough recipe I’ve ever used.
 This recipe makes 2 large 16-inch pizzas and costs just $9.93 to make and $1.25 per serving!

 The toppings on a pizza are great but let’s be honest, the real star of a pizza dough recipe is just that, the dough.
 Pizza dough can literally make or break your entire pizza experience.
 Have you ever had a pizza dough that was not quite right?
 Too crispy?
 Too chewy?
 Too thin?
 Too thick?
 Too tough?
 It is starting to sound like the story of Goldilocks and The Three Bears over here!

-This pizza dough rises quick enough where you can have the entire pizza done from start to finish in just 1 hour!
+Our recipe for homemade pizza dough rises quick enough where you can have the entire pizza done from start to finish in just 1 hour!
 We’ve also included instructions for making the dough in a stand mixer, food processor, or by hand!

 PEPPERONI PIZZA RECIPE QUESTIONS ANSWERED: